Woodhall Spa Airfield Nature Reserve

 The main path along the reserve is the airfield's former concrete runway.

 Please note: The reserve has a locked pedestrian gate for security.
 You will need an access code to enter the reserve.
-Please contact us during office hours on 01507 526667 for the access code.
+Please contact us during office hours on 01507 526667 or send us a private message on our Facebook page.
 If you require wheelchair access, please contact 01507 526667 ahead of your journey.

 Reserve open all year.

 Please note: Pedestrian access is via a locked gate and requires an access code.
-If visiting on a weekend, you will need to ring for the access code on a weekday before travelling.
+If visiting on a weekend, you will need to contact us for the access code on a weekday before travelling.
 The code is regularly updated, so even if you've visited before it's best to ring ahead.

 Free parking is available at Woodhall Spa Airfield Nature Reserve.